What is Azure Front Door?

-Azure Front Door Service enables you to define, manage, and monitor the global routing for your web traffic by optimizing for best performance and instant global failover for high availability.
-With Front Door, you can transform your global (multi-region) consumer and enterprise applications into robust, high-performance personalized modern applications, APIs, and content that reach a global audience with Azure.
+Azure Front Door enables you to define, manage, and monitor the global routing for your web traffic by optimizing for best performance and quick global failover for high availability.
+With Front Door, you can transform your global (multi-region) consumer and enterprise applications into robust, high-performance personalized modern applications, APIs, and content that reaches a global audience with Azure.

 Front Door works at Layer 7 or HTTP/HTTPS layer and uses anycast protocol with split TCP and Microsoft's global network for improving global connectivity.
 So, per your routing method selection in the configuration, you can ensure that Front Door is routing your client requests to the fastest and most available application backend.
 An application backend is any Internet-facing service hosted inside or outside of Azure.
 Front Door provides a range of traffic-routing methods and backend health monitoring options to suit different application needs and automatic failover models.
 Similar to Traffic Manager, Front Door is resilient to failures, including the failure of an entire Azure region.